programminghistorian/ph-submissions/lessons/exploratory-part-1-sentiment-analysis.md

 The Natural Language Toolkit (NLTK) is a collection of Python tools (also known as a Python library) that helps researchers apply computational methods to text.
 These tools are all open-source, meaning that you can examine the source code directly and even contribute bug fixes and new features if you feel inspired.
 The tools range from methods of breaking up text into smaller pieces to identifying whether a word belongs in a given language to texts that researchers can use for training and development purposes (such as the complete text of Moby Dick).

+If you need any help downloading and installing the module for Python 3, take a look at the [Installing Python Modules with pip lesson](https://programminghistorian.org/lessons/installing-python-modules-pip).

-In our case, we will be using two tools in particular:
+In our case, we will be using two NLTK tools in particular:

 * The VADER Sentiment Analysis tool (generates positive, negative, and neutral sentiment scores for a given input)
 * The Word_Tokenize tokenizer tool (splits a large text into a sequence of smaller units, like sentences or words)